Strong LensIng and Cluster Evolution (SLICE) with JWST: Early Results, Lens Models, and High-Redshift Detections: Introduction

 The high resolution and sensitivity of space-based imaging with the Hubble Space Telescope (\hst) revolutionized SL science \citep{kneibnatarajan}.
-A prime example is the Hubble Frontier Fields program \citep{lotz2017}, which, through investment of hundreds of \hst\ orbits, ground- and space-based spectroscopy, and the entire SL community effort, brought cluster SL accuracy and precision to a new level \citep{johnson2014,richard2014,sharon2015,jauzac2015,diego2016, limousin2015, priewe2017,meneghetti2017,remolina2018}.
-Other cluster surveys with \hst, as well as targeted observations of single clusters, demonstrated the power of SL to probe structures at different mass ranges, from the most massive clusters down to groups and even individual galaxies, and to use SL clusters as calibrated cosmic telescopes to magnify and study the Universe behind them \citep{zheng2012,coe2013,zitrin2014,rigby2017,salmon2018,sharon2022}.
+A prime example is the Hubble Frontier Fields program \citep{lotz2017}, which, through investment in hundreds of \hst\ orbits, ground- and space-based spectroscopy, and the entire SL community effort, brought cluster SL accuracy and precision to a new level \citep{johnson2014,richard2014,sharon2015,jauzac2015,diego2016, grillo2016, priewe2017,meneghetti2017,remolina2018, Caminha2019, bergamini2023a, acebron2024}.
+Other cluster surveys with \hst, as well as targeted observations of single clusters, have demonstrated the power of SL to probe structures at different mass ranges, from the most massive clusters down to groups and even individual galaxies, and to use SL clusters as calibrated cosmic telescopes to magnify and study the Universe behind them \citep{zheng2012,coe2013,zitrin2014,rigby2017,salmon2018,sharon2022}.

-SL science has taken yet another step forward in the era of \jwst, owing to \jwst's sensitivity, wavelength coverage, and resolution at long wavelengths which enabled the discovery of new multiple images with remarkable precision \citep[e.g.,][]{furtak22,mahler23}.
+SL science has taken yet another step forward in the era of \jwst, owing to \jwst's sensitivity, wavelength coverage, and resolution at long wavelengths, which have enabled the discovery of new multiple images with remarkable precision \citep[e.g.,][]{furtak22, caminha2023, mahler23, bergamini2023c}.
 The increased number of constraints resulted in high-resolution mass estimates for galaxy clusters \citep[]{furtak2024}.
-Results from the first years of strong-lensing-enhanced \jwst\ observations remarkably showcase its utility in probing the mass distribution in foreground structures \citep[SMACS+more]{pascale2022,furtak2023,rhitar2024}, discover and study galaxies at the highest redshifts \citep[]{atek2023,adamo2024,bradac2024,mowla2024}, and probe star forming regions and stellar clumps at cosmic noon at spatial scales smaller than a hundred parsecs \citep[]{Claeyssens23, forbes2023,meena2023,emil2024,claeyssens2025,rigby2025}.
+The results from the first years of SL-enhanced \jwst\ observations remarkably showcase its utility in probing the mass distribution in foreground structures \citep[SMACS+more]{pascale2022,furtak2023,rhitar2024}, discovering and studying galaxies at the highest redshifts \citep[]{atek2023,adamo2024,bradac2024,mowla2024}, and probing star forming regions and stellar clumps at cosmic noon at spatial scales smaller than 100 pc \citep[]{vanzella2022, Claeyssens23, forbes2023,meena2023,emil2024, vanzella2024, claeyssens2025, messa2025, rigby2025}.